mongodb-labs/ai-ml-pipeline-testing/README.md

   - `DIR` -- The subdirectory where the tasks will run

-- `run_on` -- Specified platform to run on. `rhel87-small` should be used by default.
+- `run_on` -- Specified platform to run on. `rhel87-small` or `ubuntu2204-small` should be used by default.
 Any other distro may fail Atlas CLI setup.
 - `tasks` -- Tasks to run.
 See below for more details
 - `cron` -- The tests are run via a cron job on a nightly cadence.
 This can be modified by setting a different cadence.
 Cron jobs can be scheduled using [cron syntax](https://crontab.guru/#0_0_*_*_*)